cigroup-ol/windml/doc/gettingstarted.rst

 Architecture
 ------------
-Below a schematic image of architecture is illustrated.
-The following description of the architecture is done from top to bottom.
-On the top you can see available data sources of wind data time series on the internet.
-DataSource classes are implemented in windML which download the data from data mirrors, parse the data into an windML-specific format and cache the data locally.
+Below, an illustration of the windML architecture is presented.
+At the top, one can see the available data sources of wind data time-series open to the public on the internet.
+The DataSource classes implemented in windML download the data from data mirrors, parse the data into an windML-specific format and cache the data locally.
 The windML-specific format is defined by the Windpark and Windmill classes.
 See :ref:`windpark` and :ref:`windmill` documentation for the windML-specific model.
 The Windparks and Windmills are selected by ID and a certain radius.
 See :ref:`datasets` page for the documentation of the datasets and methods to fetch time series.

 .. figure:: _static/schema.png
    :alt: architecture